yusufpapurcu/rust-from-lang/README.md

 you're strong in it can feel foreign or different.
-For some it's the borrow checker, for others it's trying to apply OOP to things you wouldn't in Rust, or maybe you make sure to check for `null`/`nil`/`undefined` in other languages but `Option`/`Result` seem foreign in comparison.
+For some it's the borrow checker, for others it's trying to apply OOP to things you wouldn't in Rust, or maybe you make sure to check for `null`/`nil`/`undefined` in other languages but `Option` seems foreign in comparison.
 That's where this project comes into play.
-If you look in the directory of the language you're familiar with you'll find examples and common patterns of the language you're used to and how to do it in a more Rust like way.
+If you look in the directory of the language you're familiar with you'll find various Rust concepts explained in the language you know and how that translates to Rust.

 ## Contributing
 Are you a more seasoned Rust Lang user?
 Help write some articles for